blgo/travel-blog/site/content/blog/laos-lovve.md

 title: LAOS LOVE
 description: >-
   About being full of love, accepting death and assimilating new norms.
 Here and Now.
-Ah, and how Kitty R. almost gets hit by a lightning.
+Oh, and how Kitty R. almost gets hit by a lightning.
 destinations: Laos
 featured: 00title_nxhdm9.jpg
 featuredpath: cloudinary